 Adaptability is also an important communication key.
 Gen Zers demonstrate lighting-speed dexterity as they navigate their smartphone, switching between apps with ease and skill.
 Today’s young people are experts at multitasking and prefer change to stagnation.
 Your digital marketing campaign should embody those principles, and you should always prepare for the unexpected.

 Disruption is far from a fresh concept in the digital marketing world.
 Change is constant for digital marketers, and navigating that change is crucial to your success.
 Along with social media trends, you should also stay on top of advancements in technology that could help you to expand your reach.

 The School of Business at Northeastern University reports that new technology influences consumer behavior while also impacting digital marketing efforts.
-Various tools exist that can help you to better reach your target audience, such as data collection and keyword research performed by Artificial Intelligence.
+Various tools exist that can help you to better reach your target audience.
+These tools collect data and perform keyword research by Artificial Intelligence (AI).
 Helpful digital marketing tools also include search term tracking software and the ability to monitor your mentions across various social media platforms.

-Key takeaways on how Gen Z disrupts digital marketing
+Key takeaways on how Gen Z is disrupting digital marketing

 Generation Z is defined by its commitment to social justice, almost symbiotic relationship with technology, and refreshing transparency.
 They also rely on technology to help document and support every aspect of their lives from work to leisure.
 That unique combination proves a challenge to digital marketers, who may be scrambling to keep up with Generation Z.